-- promote the construction of new dwellings near existing and proposed public transport links in Carlingford including both existing bus services and the new light rail. - will enable residents to walk or cycle to nearby commercial services and public transport reducing car dependency. - will provide commercial premises in proximity to existing transport links. - will make more efficient use of space and infrastructure by increasing densities on an under-utilised site.
+- promote the construction of new dwellings near existing and proposed public transport links in Carlingford including both existing bus services and the new light rail.

+- will enable residents to walk or cycle to nearby commercial services and public transport reducing car dependency.

+- will provide commercial premises in proximity to existing transport links.

+- will make more efficient use of space and infrastructure by increasing densities on an under-utilised site.

-Consultation and RMS in relation to traffic matters
+Consultation with Council and RMS in relation to traffic matters

 A history of consultation with The Hills Council, Parramatta and RMS has been provided in the traffic report.
+The Hills and Parramatta Councils were principally concerned with gaining RMS approval for access given the main road frontage and current access arrangements from Pennant Hills Road.

-The principal concern in relation to traffic access as raised by RMS related to minimising access onto the development site from Pennant Hills Road.
-RMS indicated that consideration could be given to retaining commercial access only from Pennant Hills Road and residential access is to be confined to and from Felton Road.
+RMS raised concern with utilising Pennant Hills Road as a principal access for the future development.
+RMS did indicate that consideration could be given to retaining commercial access only from Pennant Hills Road and residential access be confined to and from Felton Road.

-The applicant revised the design to enable vehicle access onto the site from Felton Road to service the entire development.
+The applicant revised the design to enable vehicle access onto the site from Felton Road only to service the entire development.

 Parking congestion along Felton Road has been reduced by the inclusion of 'No Parking' signage during the drop off and pick up times during school peak use.
+This was achieved through consultation with The Hills Council.